ivoryz/tinkl-it-woocommerce-payment-gateway/README.md

-## Tinkl.it gateway for woocommerce
+## Tinkl.it Woocommerce Payment Gateway
 Bitcoin gateway to accept bitcoin at Woocommerce store with Tinkl.it API.

 Read the plugin installation instructions below to get started with Tinkl.it payment gateway on your woocommerce store.